iloveicedgreentea/GoWatchIt/readme.md

     * `(server-ip):9999/plexwebhook`
 3) Whitelist your server IP in Plex so it can call the API without authentication.
 4) Play a movie and check server logs.
 It should say what it loaded and you should see whatever options you enabled work.
+5) App will restart within 5 seconds when config is changed

 Manual Way: